OliverPifferi/oliverpifferi/README.md

 ## Support me

-- ☕️ 🍺 If you like, you may buy me a coffee or a beer (depending on daytime & situation) here: http://buymeacoff.ee/oliverpifferi
+- ☕️ 🍺 If you like, you may buy me a coffee or a beer (depending on daytime & situation) <a href="http://buymeacoff.ee/oliverpifferi">here</A>
 - 📚 My <a href="https://www.amazon.de/hz/wishlist/ls/2IKSS2AI2M24S?ref_=wl_share">Amazon-Wishlist</a>

 # Latest Blog posts